ART WORKS Projects’ mission is to use design and the arts to raise awareness of and educate the public about significant

-Art Works Projects (AWP) provides visual advocacy tools which produce action on human rights crises at the grassroots, media, and policy levels.
-Conceptualized and created in conjunction with established humanitarian and human rights advocacy organizations, AWP’s art and design exhibitions, books, recordings, films, and other initiatives provide opportunities for large numbers of the general population to engage in ending major human rights violations.
+ART WORKS provides visual advocacy tools which produce action on human rights crises at the grassroots, media, and policy levels.
+Conceptualized and created in conjunction with established humanitarian and human rights advocacy organizations, ART WORKS’ art and design exhibitions, books, recordings, films, and other initiatives provide opportunities for large numbers of the general population to engage in ending major human rights violations.

-In its first eight years of existence, AWP’s agenda includes projects exposing genocide, extreme sexual violence against women, the global shortage of potable water, forced labor and human trafficking, and ethnic cleansing and anti-democracy actions.
-AWP selects topics which are the most intractable, the least covered in the mainstream media, and the most abusive for victims.
+In its first nine years of existence, ART WORKS’s agenda includes projects exposing genocide, extreme sexual violence against women, the global shortage of potable water, forced labor and human trafficking, and ethnic cleansing and anti-democracy actions.
+ART WORKS selects topics which are the most intractable, the least covered in the mainstream media, and the most abusive for victims.

 - Create widespread media attention exposing a given issue.